 The company has an annual turnover of c7.5m.
 64% is earned income through our box office, corporate support, trusts and foundations and other trading income.
 36% is investment from public funding sources, the majority of which is from the Arts Council England - North West (ACE) and some from Association of Greater Manchester Authorities (AGMA).

 The RET is a company limited by guarantee and a registered charity.
 It is governed by a board of 15 voluntary members.
-The Leadership Team comprises Executive Director, Fiona Gasper and the two Artistic Directors, Sarah Frankcom and Greg Hersov (pictured right).
+The Leadership Team comprises Executive Director, Fiona Gasper and Artistic Director, Sarah Frankcom (pictured below).
 The company employs / contracts the services of up to 500 people over the course of a year.
 Of these 150 are in permanent positions, and another c350 are employed on short term contracts across each year as actors, stage management, creatives and technicians.

 Profile & Reputation